-Canada's source for HIV and hepatitis C information Neither Prezcobix nor any other treatment regimen (ART) is a cure for HIV.
+For many people with HIV, the use of ART (HIV treatment or antiretroviral therapy) has increased their CD4+ cell counts and decreased the amount of HIV in their blood (viral load).
+These beneficial effects help to greatly reduce the risk of developing a life-threatening infection or an AIDS-related cancer.
+Neither Prezcobix nor any other treatment regimen (ART) is a cure for HIV.
 It is therefore important that you see your doctor for checkups and lab tests on a regular basis.